Jennifer Merschdorf, Chief Executive Officer

 Naomi joined the Young Survival Coalition in 2008 as the Executive Director of the Northern New Jersey affiliate.
 Naomi has dedicated herself to the nonprofit sector and has focused in the areas of programming, fundraising and volunteer management for the past 13 years, both nationally and locally.
 After spending the past few years working on the local level with survivors and supporters, Naomi is now working with the staff at YSC as the Director of Employee Relations.
 Naomi holds a BSW from Indiana University and an MSW with a concentration in administration, policy and planning from Rutgers.
 Naomi lives in northern New Jersey with her husband and two daughters.

 Annie joined YSC Atlanta in 2010 as the Development Associate.
 She brings 10 years of development experience with an expertise in direct marketing and retention of donors and event participants.
 Annie graduated from Clemson University with a bachelor’s degree in History and Georgia State University with a Master’s in Public Administration with a concentration in Nonprofit Management.
-She lives in Atlanta with her husband and daughter.
+She lives in Atlanta with her husband, daughter, and son.